ExpaInfo/BrickBitMain/ORACLE_CLOUD_GUIDE.md

 ### **5.1 Test Your Site**
 Open in browser: `http://YOUR_PUBLIC_IP`

-You should see the Brick Hill homepage! 🎉
+You should see the BrickBit homepage! 🎉

 ### **5.2 Get a Free Domain (Optional)**

 **Option A: DuckDNS (Recommended)**
 1. Go to **https://www.duckdns.org/**
 2. Sign up with GitHub/Google
-3. Create subdomain: `yourbrickhill.duckdns.org`
+3. Create subdomain: `yourbrickbit.duckdns.org`
 4. Point to your Oracle Cloud IP

 **Option B: Freenom**